 In 2019 we began letting go of all of the plastic in our packaging so that we could help be part of the solutions that we all need to work towards if we want a healthy planet for our future generations to enjoy.
 We can all make these shifts together.
 Simply look around your life and ask yourself what feels wasteful, take a deep breath and then smile and get creative with some solutions to address the waste.

-So where to chickens and quail come into all of this?
-Well, chickens are fantastic at turning food scraps and food waste into eggs and fertilizer.
+Chickens are fantastic at turning food scraps and food waste into eggs and fertilizer.
 Did you know that an estimated 133 billion pounds of food waste go into the landfill each year?
 That is a staggeringly high number that could be greatly reduced by feeding our food scraps to our flocks of birds.
-Chickens can eat pretty much anything left over from your kitchen with the exception of bones, banana peels, citrus and avocado pits/peels.
-Putting a compost bucket with a lid on your counter will help remind you to scrape food into it and give it to your flock – they will consider the food a treat and thank you for it!
+Chickens can eat pretty much anything left over from your kitchen with the exception of bones, banana peels, citrus and avocado pits/peels and coffee grounds.
+Putting a compost container with a lid on your counter will help remind you to scrape food into it and give it to your flock – they will consider the food a treat and thank you for it!

 If you have space to keep chickens and or quail then perhaps you also have space for a worm bin or compost pile to help break down everything that the chickens cannot eat.
 We keep a second little compost can under our kitchen sink for the food scraps the birds cannot eat but the worms or compost pile can – this has helped us see a huge reduction in the amount of trash that goes into our trash can each week.

 In 2018 we found out about the idea of “Zero Waste” which is a goal a lot of families have of generating no trash or recycling.
 They purchase only good quality things that will last so that less is thrown away in the long run and attempt to make everything themselves that they would purchase from the store.
 This process takes time but if you can get your family involved it can become a fun game!